Starwarsfan2099/starwarsfan2099.github.io/_posts/2021-08-03-ios-restrictions-code-cracking.md

 ### Where to find it?

 That's what I wanted to find out.
-First, I grabbed my jailbroken device and started browsing around the file system.
-Since the passcode is entered directly into a page in settings, I started looking there hoping I could find a base64 encoded passcode or something simple.
+First, lets grab a jailbroken device and browse around the file system.
+Since the passcode is entered directly into a page in settings, we can start there looking for a base64 encoded passcode or something simple.
 Under `/var/mobile/Library/Preferences` is a property list file called `com.apple.restrictionspassword.plist`.
 Hm. `restrictionspassword`?
-Sounds like what I was after.
+Sounds interesting.
 This file contains a single dictionary, with two data keys: `RestrictionsPasswordKey` and `RestrictionsPasswordSalt`.
 It looked like this:

 ```
 <?xml version="1.0" encoding="UTF-8"?>